SpectrumBroad/xible/README.md

 A visual programming language.
 Visit <https://xible.io> for more information.

 ## Installation
-Once you have nodejs installed, simply run;
+Once you have Node.js installed, simply run;
-1.  <code>sudo npm install -g xible</code>
+1. `sudo npm install -g xible`

 ## Start XIBLE
 After installation is completed;
-1.  <code>sudo xible server start</code>
+1. `xible server start`
 2. Navigate to <http://localhost:9600>.
-Or replace "_localhost_" with the actual address of the machine where you installed xible.
+Or replace "_localhost_" with the actual address of the machine where you installed XIBLE.

 ## Automatically start XIBLE
 To automatically start XIBLE on boot;
-1.  <code>sudo xible server enable</code>
+1. `sudo xible service enable`
+2. `sudo xible service start` to start it immediately.

 ## Browser support
 The browser based graphical editor which comes with XIBLE is currently only supported by the Google Chrome browser; versions 53 and up.